Nonlinear Network Identifiability with Full Excitations: Problem formulation

 Next, we introduce the following definitions associated with graphs.

-\begin{itemize} \item A \emph{source} is a node with no incoming edges, and a \emph{sink} is a node with no outgoing edges. \item A node $i$ is an \emph{in-neighbor} of node $j$ if there exists an edge $(j,i)$, and a node $i$ is an \emph{out-neighbor} of node $j$ if there exists an edge $(i,j)$. \item A \emph{walk} is a series of adjacent directed edges. \item A \emph{path} is a walk that never passes twice through the same node. \item The \emph{diameter} of a digraph is the length of the shortest path between the most distanced nodes. \item A \emph{cycle} or a loop in a digraph is a series of adjacent directed edges in which only the first and last vertices are equal. \item A \emph{self-loop} is an edge that connects a vertex to itself. \item A \emph{path graph} is a digraph whose vertices can be listed in the order $1,\ldots,n$ such that the edges are $(i+1,i)$ with $i=1,\ldots,n-1$. \item A \emph{tree} is a digraph that has no loops even if we change the edges directions. \item An \emph{arborescence} is a digraph where for a node $u$ called the root and any other node $v$, there is exactly one path. \item A \emph{directed acyclic graph (DAG)} is a digraph without loops.
+\begin{itemize} \item A \emph{source} is a node with no incoming edges, and a \emph{sink} is a node with no outgoing edges. \item A node $i$ is an \emph{in-neighbor} of node $j$ if there exists a directed edge from $i$ to $j$ denoted by $(j,i)$, and a node $i$ is an \emph{out-neighbor} of node $j$ if there exists a directed edge from $j$ to $i$ denoted by $(i,j)$. \item A \emph{walk} is a series of adjacent directed edges. \item A \emph{path} is a walk that never passes twice through the same node. \item The \emph{diameter} of a digraph is the length of the shortest path between the most distant nodes. \item A \emph{cycle} or a loop in a digraph is a series of adjacent directed edges in which only the first and last vertices are equal. \item A digraph $G$ is \emph{weakly connected} if the undirected version of the digraph (i.e., direction of edges are ignored) is connected. \item A \emph{self-loop} is an edge that connects a vertex to itself. \item A \emph{path graph} is a digraph whose vertices can be listed in the order $1,\ldots,n$ such that the edges are $(i+1,i)$ with $i=1,\ldots,n-1$. \item A \emph{tree} is a digraph that has no loops even if we change the edges directions. \item An \emph{arborescence} is a digraph where for a node $u$ called the root and any other node $v$, there is exactly one path. \item A \emph{directed acyclic graph (DAG)} is a digraph without loops.
 (See Fig.~\ref{fig:DAG_volterra}). \item An \emph{induced subgraph} $G_S$ of a digraph $G$ is a subgraph formed by a subset $S$ of the vertices of $G$ and all the edges of $G$ that have both endpoints in $S$.
 (See Fig.~\ref{fig:induced_graph}). \item A \emph{strongly connected component} $H$ of a digraph $G$ is a subgraph that is strongly connected such that any other subgraph of $G$ strictly containing $H$ is not strongly connected.
 (See Fig.~\ref{fig:general_digraph}). \item The \emph{condensation digraph} $C(G)$ of a digraph $G$ is a digraph where each strongly connected component is replaced by a node and all the edges from one strongly connected component to another are replaced by a single edge.
 The condensation digraph is acyclic.
-(See Fig.~\ref{fig:general_digraph}). \item A \emph{$k$-partite digraph} is a digraph whose vertices can be partitioned into $k$ different sets such that for each set, there is no an edge connecting two nodes.
+(See Fig.~\ref{fig:general_digraph}). \item A \emph{$k$-partite digraph} is a digraph whose vertices can be partitioned into $k$ different sets such that for each set, there is no edge connecting two nodes.
 (See Fig.~\ref{fig:general_digraph}). \item $\NN_i$ is the set of in-neighbors of a node $i$ without including $i$, and $\NN_i^i$ is the set of in-neighbors of a node $i$ including $i$. \item $\NN_i^p$ is the set of nodes with a path to node $i$. \item $\NN^m$ is the set of measured nodes. \end{itemize}